Jody DiPerna

 “I remember having a conversation with him where he said, I want to write about Black joy, I want to write about Black imagination,” she added.

 But it was hard to hang on to that joy in these times.
 The pandemic was pressing down on him hard.
-He had to take two buses to get to work.
+He had to take two busses to get to work.
 His mom and sister were both nurses.
 He was flat out scared of coronavirus.

 He radiated at readings, filling the room with his presence.
 And so the adversity and limitations of the pandemic rode heavy on his spirit.
 Even with the excitement about his book, the idea of virtual readings and a virtual book tour took some of the joy out of his book launch.